This post is about Women’s Health and Finding Simple Ways to Live Better Every Day!

 Live Better and Longer

-So, implementing some, or all of these “simple ways to live better” tips can only put you on a healthier path in life.
+So, after reading this post, you can see that implementing some, or all of these healthy living tips can only put you on a healthier path in life.

-Making good choices and decreasing your bad habits can increase your longevity and quality of life.
+Making a solid effort to increase good food choices and decreasing your daily bad habits can increase your longevity and improve your quality of life.